zareefahmed/ElasticSearch-In-Bigdata/README.md

 **Important**

+> **Warning**
-> **Note:** The content provided is tentative and should be finalized after comprehensive requirement gathering and discussions among all stakeholders.
+ The content provided is tentative and should be finalized after comprehensive requirement gathering and discussions among all stakeholders.